MeAnupSarkar/MeAnupSarkar/README.md

 #### Trivia

 - 🦸 Endorse me / Leave a Recommendation on Linkedin [@iamanup](https://www.linkedin.com/in/iamanup/)
-- 🦸 Career Aim - 1.
-Work for FAANG  2.develop something revolutionary  that will used by million people.
+- 🦸 Career Aim - Work for FAANG.
+Develop something revolutionary  that will used by millions of  people.

 ---
 <p align="center">